precice/precice.github.io/pages/community/precice-workshop-organization.md

 Important dates to set:

 - "save the date" announcement: one year ahead
 - call for contributions (needs a form): open six months ahead.
-An early call mainly acts as advertisement.
+An early call mainly acts as advertisement and helps participants that need a visa application to travel.
-- open registration (needs a form): six months ahead.
-Early registration is important for participants that need a visa application to travel.
+- open registration (needs a form): the earlier the better, and useful as a concrete action when advertising.
-- abstract submission deadline and call acceptance: the earlier the better.
-Can be after the early-bird registration deadline.
-The call acceptance can be as short as one week after the deadline.
+- abstract submission deadline and contribution acceptance: the earlier the better, typically before the early-bird registration deadline.
+The contribution acceptance can be as short as one week after the deadline.
 - early-bird registration deadline: important for estimating the number of participants, driven by the catering requirements.
 - request catering offers: typically 3-4 months before the workshop.
 - reserve tables for the workshop dinner: typically 3-4 months before the workshop.